Clifford L. Hoover

 In addition to his parents, Clifford is preceded in death by his wife, Bernadine (Wagner) whom he married Feb.
 20, 1965 in Tiffin, siblings: Russell Hoover, Juanita Wilson and Rosie Cottril.

-Friends will be received Sunday, July 2, 2017 from 1:00 pm until a funeral service begins at 4:00 pm at Foos Funeral Home and Cremation Service, 504 E. McPherson Hwy, Clyde.
+Friends may call from 1 to 4 p.m.
+Sunday at Foos Funeral Home and Cremation Service, 504 E. McPherson Hwy, Clyde, where a funeral service will be held at 4 p.m.

 Memorials may be made to Stein Hospice, 1200 Sycamore Line, Sandusky, OH 44870.